 What "double materiality" means in the CSRD

-Filers must start with a “double materiality” assessment that identifies both how its operations impact people and the environment, and how sustainability-related developments impact the organisation.
+Filers will start with a “double materiality” assessment to determine materiality; it will identify both how a company’s operations impact people and the environment, and how sustainability-related developments impact the company.
 A topic is considered material if the impact is material from either (or both) perspectives.

 The assessments ask a broad range of stakeholders to evaluate risks and opportunities across the topics covered by CSRD, and include some metrics-based measurements to supplement the understanding of potential impact.

 With qualitative and quantitative input from stakeholders—like scientific experts, customers, employees, and investors—companies will uncover which topics are material.

 The outcomes of these materiality assessments determine which standards of the CSRD a company must include in their reporting, ensuring companies focus on the topics that matter both to the organisation and society at large.

 The General disclosures cut across the entire report and—like with the TCFD framework—align closely with the typical structure of an annual report (think governance structure at the beginning, with metrics and key KPIs at the end).
 This section should cover a company’s governance; strategy; impact, risk and opportunity management; and metrics and targets.
 Companies will also need to share information regarding due diligence policies across ESG, alignment with the EU taxonomy, stakeholder engagement inclusion practices, and critically, how the company assessed the material impact of each environmental, social and governance standard.

 There are five environmental standards.
 Each standard follows the same premise: disclose any relevant risks, impacts, and opportunities that are material for the company.
 Then, companies should disclose the policies, actions and targets in place to mitigate those risks and impacts.